 Plasterer Hiring Tips

-Preparing the Room for the Plasterer
+Preparing a Room for Plastering

-- Clear rooms of furniture where possible
+• Clear rooms of furniture where possible.

-- If you need to move or add plug sockets, do this before plastering
+• If you need to move or add plug sockets, do this before plastering.

 Other Important Tips